chengxiaotian/TopicModelling/README.md

 5. implemented three other models using off-the-shelf packages provided by python: RAKE, textRank, as well as tf-idf.
 Likewise LDA model, tf-idf also provide keywords, whilst RAKE and textRank provide keywords as well as key phrases.

-*April 7h, 2020*
+*April 7th, 2020*

 6. revised tf-idf model, added lemmetization and customized stopword list.
 7. keyword result is integrated back into entire dataset, with each keyword as a seperate column.
 8. built wordCloud for visualizing the distribution of app_genre.

+*April 7th, 2020*

+9. expanded the tf-idf model to two other languages to two other languages other than English: Chinese and Bahasa.

 ------ Until Now ---------

 (Next step)

-8. expand the model to other languages outside English contents.
+8. encapsulate the three models so later can call the model by passing parameters: stopword, stemmer, tokenizer

 #### Thoughts:
 1. Besides topic modelling, to realize keyword auto tagging, can also use "genre" column, to find out the word(s) with the closest similarity from these genre tags.